-- 2.1 The Civil Aviation Rules (CAR), organised into Parts covering specific aviation activities, are published under the authority of the Civil Aviation Act (1990) and apply to all aircraft in or over New Zealand territory.
+- 2.1 The Civil Aviation Rules (CAR), organised into Parts covering specific aviation activities, are published under the authority of the Civil Aviation Act and apply to all aircraft in or over New Zealand territory.
 Key Civil Aviation Rules affecting gliding are: - a) Part 12 Accidents, incidents, and statistics

-Details our responsibilities for reporting incidents and accidents. - b) Part 19 Transition rules
+Details our responsibilities for reporting incidents and accidents. - b) Part 21 Certification of products and parts